iamkavishka/devops-challenge-apps/Project Standards and Conventions.md

 Store state files in Azure Blob Storage with a unique key for each project:
                                                   Assignment 1: terraform.tfstate
                                                   Assignment 2: assignment2.tfstate

+5.5 Lifecycle Block Usage: Use the lifecycle block with prevent_destroy = true in Assignment 1 for the PostgreSQL server and database to ensure critical resources are not accidentally deleted during Terraform operations.

 6. CI/CD Pipelines
 Use GitHub Actions for automation (e.g: deploy.yml in Assignment 1).